by Texas Homesteader~

 But as I recovered from my illness, obviously my focus wasn’t on gardening.
 So I had some garden failures too where I normally wouldn’t have.
 One such failure was my crop of onions.

-I planted plenty, but I wasn’t able to tend to them as they grew.
+There were plenty planted, but I wasn’t able to tend to them as they grew.
 So they just withered & disappeared beneath the straw mulch as the brutal drought gripped our area of Texas for the third year in a row.

 But recently I was pretty excited to see those little green tops peeking from beneath the soil.
 Some of my onions were coming back!